equinor/ert/docs/index.rst

 Welcome to ERT's documentation!
 ===============================

-ERT (Ensemble based Reservoir Tool) is a tool for model updating (history matching) using ensemble methods.
+ERT (Ensemble based Reservoir Tool) is a free and open-source tool for automating complex workflows, such as uncertainty quantification and data assimilation.
-ERT is primarily developed for use with reservoir models, but the tool can be used in any area dealing with model updates and uncertainty estimation.
-You can read more about the theory in :doc:`theory/ensemble_based_methods`
+It is heavily used in the petroleum industry for reservoir management and production optimization, but ERT is a general tool and is used in other domains, such as wind-farm management and Carbon Capture and Storage (CCS).

+For example use cases and the theory behind ensemble-based methods, refer to :doc:`theory/ensemble_based_methods`.

 .. toctree::
    :hidden: